cacartag/HouseFinance/ReadMe.md

   - [X] Use pagination to traverse to each individual result
   - [X] Traverse each result and parse
   - [ ] Store data in file
+  - [ ] Add timer to have data be scraped once every 6 hours